wehnerjp/DSA_Practice/study_notes/programming_fundamentals/data_structures/tries.md

 A complete binary tree that stores the min or max in root node

-Insertion: Next empty spot top to bottom left to right
+* Insertion: Next empty spot top to bottom left to right

-Post insert, element bubbles up to right spot
+* Post insert, element bubbles up to right spot

-When removing root, swap with last element added, then bubble down
+* When removing root, swap with last element added, then bubble down

-Can use an array to store values
+* Can use an array to store values

-Simple equation can map to left child (index x 2+1), right child (index x 2+2), or parent ((index - 1)/2)

-Don't need overhead of node class
+  * Don't need overhead of node class
+  * Simple equation can map to
+    * left child (index x 2+1),
+    * right child (index x 2+2),
+    * or parent ((index - 1)/2)

 ### Self balanced trees